 New Deal Distillery was the first distillery to open in the area we now call Distillery Row, way back in 2004.
 Distiller and co-founder Tom Burkleaux started out with vodkas — still a New Deal specialty — and has branched out to offer whiskey, gin, pear brandy, a range of liqueurs, and more.
 Try the spicy Hot Monkey Vodka, flavored with five chili peppers, mixed with pineapple juice, or the premixed Driftwood Manhattan.

-Home to Westward Whiskey, House Spirits is one of Distillery Row’s earliest entries, debuting its acclaimed Aviation American Gin in 2006.
+Home to Westward Whiskey, the namesake is one of Distillery Row’s earliest entries, debuting its acclaimed Aviation American Gin in 2006.
 The popularity of this non-traditional gin, flavored with lavender and orange peel, cemented Portland as a spirits city.
-(Acquired by Davos Brands in 2016, Aviation is still distilled by House Spirits.
+(Acquired by Davos Brands in 2016, Aviation is still distilled by Westward Whiskey.
 Actor Ryan Reynolds is such a fan that he acquired a stake in 2018.)
-Under its own label, House Spirits crafts aquavit, vodka, whiskey and rum, along with a developmental spirits line.
+Under its own label, Westward Whiskey crafts aquavit, vodka, whiskey and rum, along with a developmental spirits line.

 Stone Barn Brandyworks